AnnaSeDab/UrszUla-Photography/README.md

 - I want to know about photographer’s skills
 - I want to know where the photo studio is located

 ---

 ## Design

 The most important factor in creating and designing website was showcasing the abilities of the photographer.
 Each page contains pictures that are meant to inspire potential clients to book a photo session.

 ### Colour Scheme

 Colour palette is toned down with very light background and grey elements not to clash with colours of the photographs.
 The only other colour introduced is blue #9aacf8 which is used in the logo designed by the photographer.
 The same colour is also used on social media icons upon hoover action.

 ![Color scheme palette](assets/images/color%20palette.png)

 ### Typography

 The font used for most of the text including the headers is BenchNine.
-The font used in contact section is Great Vibes.
+The font used in the contact section Great vibes is meant to give a bit of artistic feel to the website.
-Both are imported from Google fonts using a link placed in the head of html documents
+Both are imported from Google fonts using a link placed in the head of each html page.

 ### Images

 All used images are intellectual property of UrszUla photographer.
 Full permission was given to use them for the purposes of the Milestone Project 1.

 ### Icons

+Icons used in the footer of the website were imported from Font Awesome using a link placed in the head of each html page.

 ---